Police give 'all clear' at Ogilvie train station after suspicious luggage left unattended

-CHICAGO (WLS) --More than two hours after a suspicious packages were left unattended at Ogilvie train station, police gave the "all clear" and allowed people to return to the building.
+CHICAGO (WLS) --More than two hours after suspicious luggage was left unattended Wednesday morning at Ogilvie train station, police gave the "all clear" and allowed people to return to the building shortly after noon.

 Authorities were looking Wednesday afternoon for the male suspect who left the briefcase and a second bag next to a ticket agent on the second floor.
 The man said something to a female custodian, which sparked her to alert her supervisor.
 Police did not immediately disclose what was said.

+Level 2 Hazmat at 500 W. Madison has been secured; items inside bags turned out to pose no threat. pic.twitter.com/B7wOTkNe1O— Chicago Fire Media (@CFDMedia) May 16, 2018

-The CPD bomb squad and fire department determined that the bags were not dangerous.
+The CPD bomb squad and fire department determined that the bags were not a threat.
 A cellphone and other items were found inside, but police did not disclose what the other items were.

 Metra trains were halted at Ogilvie Transportation Center for more than two hours as police investigated, but were operated with extensive delays Wednesday afternoon.
+The evening commute was not expected to be impacted.

 Train service on the Union Pacific North (UP-N), Union Pacific West (UP-W) and Union Pacific Northwest (UP-NW) lines were restored for both inbound and outbound, but had extensive delays, according to a Metra tweet just after noon.